Last Updated 10th April 2022

 Amateurs are given courtesy of the Club and course as soon as they have qualified for the Masters.
 Many visit and play Augusta on numerous occasions before Tournament week.

 Dating right back to the start of The Masters in 1934 all of the amateur entrants have been invited, for a nominal fee, to stay in ‘The Crow’s Nest’.
 The Crow’s Nest is a communal accommodation that can sleep up to 5 set in the eaves of the Augusta National clubhouse.
 The Amateurs are the only competitors allowed to lodge on the grounds during Tournament week.

 The Masters Video Tour Of The Crow’s Nest

-Since 1948 an Amateur Dinner has been held in the clubhouse to honour that year’s amateur contestants.
+Since 1948 an Amateur Dinner has been held in the clubhouse, mainly on the Monday evening, to honour that year’s amateur contestants.
 Originally suggested by Charlie Yates this Dinner actually started four years before the now far better known Masters Club (‘Champions’) Dinner.

 Bobby Jones attended his last Amateur Dinner in 1968 three years before he died.

-Since 1994 the Amateur Dinner invitation list has been widened amongst the Club’s membership.
-Guest speakers, including Sir Michael Bonallack and Mark O’Meara, have addressed the select group of amateurs in attendance.
+Since 1994 the Amateur Dinner invitation list has been widened amongst the Club’s membership with around 100 guests attending nowadays.
+Guest speakers, including Sir Michael Bonallack and Mark O’Meara, have addressed the attendees.

 The Amateur dinner has become an interactive experience in recent years with a video of each player being shown before each of them is invited to introduce themselves to the invited guests.